mono/website/docs/faq/technical.md

 ### What provider do I use to connect to PostgreSQL?

 You would use Npgsql which is included with Mono.
 It is also included with the Win32 installer for PostgreSQL 8.0 which runs natively on Windows.
-See [here](/PostgreSQL) for more info.
+See [here](/docs/database-access/providers/postgresql/) for more info.

-### Do you have any plans to implement ObjectSpaces?

-No. Note that Microsoft dropped ObjectSpaces for .NET Framework 2.0.

 Mono and EnterpriseServices
 ---------------------------